Mysanthropium/smellit-perfume-store/README.md

 - Gitpod, my IDE of choice for the application
 - Git, used for version control
 - Heroku, for deployment and hosting of the application
-- PostgreSQL, used for storing data for this project
+- elephantSQL, used for storing data for this project
 - AWS S3 Bucket, my choice for hosting static files and media files
 - Stripe, used for secure payment and to validate credit cards
 - [Freeformatter](https://www.freeformatter.com/), used to make my code look nicer and cleaner